ronkok/Hurmet/docs/manual.md

 </details>

-…or you can export GFM (Github Flavored Markdown), which does not have Hurmet’s extensions and which converts calculation zones to TeX.
+…or you can export GFM (GitHub Flavored Markdown), which does not have Hurmet’s extensions and which converts calculation zones to TeX.

 ### TeX